High Renewable Generation

 NREL's grid integration studies use state-of-the-art modeling and analysis techniques to evaluate the operational and infrastructure impacts of high renewable generation penetrations at regional and national scales.

-As requirements for renewable electricity generation increase, with some states now requiring as much as 30% renewables in their renewable portfolio standards, the question arises: How much can renewables contribute to future electricity demand?
+As requirements for renewable electricity generation increase, with some states setting goals for as high as 100% renewables, the question arises: How much can renewables contribute to future electricity demand?